German Armor Myths

 Tiger II Porsche Turret

 Despite what is suggested by the commonly used Henschel and Porsche turrets, all Tiger turrets were designed and built by Krupp.
 The first 50 turrets were designed for Porsche's chassis design for the Tiger II, but Porsche and Henschel only worked on the chassis.

 The three Neubau-Fahrzeug were never designated Pz Kpfw V or Pz Kpfw VI.
 The only Roman numeral used for the Neubau-Fahrzeug was the later designation Neubau-Panzerkampfwagen IV.

 There never was a Sturmgeschütz with an L/33 gun.
 This was a misunderstanding by Allied intelligence, because muzzle brakes were often censored out of German press photographs.

 Pz Kpfw IX and Pz Kpfw X

-Schürzen were not intended as protection against hollow-charge ammunition, such as the Bazooka and PIAT.
-Rather, they were designed to defend against Russian anti-tank rifles, which presented a significant threat to the side armor of both the Pz Kpfw III and Pz Kpfw IV, and to some extent the Panther.
+Schürzen armored skirts were not intended as protection against hollow-charge ammunition, such as that fired by the Bazooka and PIAT.
+Rather, they were introduced to defend against Russian anti-tank rifles, which presented a significant threat to the side armor of both the Pz Kpfw III, Sturmgeschütz III, and Pz Kpfw IV.

 - JENTZ, Thomas L. & DOYLE, Hilary Louis.
 Panzer Tracts No. 8 - Sturmgeschuetz : s.Pak to Sturmmoerser.
 Darlington, MD : Darlington Productions, 1999.
 60 p.
 ISBN 1-892448-04-X.